 Clothes steamers are a quick and effect tool for removing wrinkles from clothing, linens, furniture slipcovers and drapes.
 Steamers are easy to use and following just a few tips will make you look like a professional.

 Before you buy a clothes steamer, take time to review these tips to help you make the right decision.
-As professional cleaners know, steam is a gentle and effective way to remove wrinkles.
+As professional cleaners know, steam is a gentle and effective way to remove wrinkles, remove odors and freshen fabrics.

 Steaming is faster than ironing and will not scorch or damage most fabrics.